Explainable AI for microseismic event detection: Results

 For the high-SNR event (Fig.~\ref{fig:gradcam3}a, \ref{fig:gradcam2}a), Grad-CAM activations are sharply concentrated around the manually picked P arrival.
 A secondary but weaker highlight is visible at the S arrival.
 The zoomed view (Fig.~\ref{fig:gradcam2}a) illustrates that the importance scores extend across several tens of samples around the onset, indicating that PhaseNet bases its decision not just on the very first sample but on the characteristic onset pattern.

 Importantly, outside of these arrival times, the Grad-CAM values are much smaller.
 Thus, the background coda and noise in the rest of the window do not strongly influence the model.
-This focus on real seismic phases gives us confidence that PhaseNet’s internal logic is geologically/plausibly sound, rather than latching onto unrelated artifacts.
+This focus on real seismic phases gives us confidence that PhaseNet’s internal logic is \chreplaced{qualitatively consistent with seismic phase physics}{geologically/plausibly sound}, rather than latching onto unrelated artifacts.
 Similar observations have been reported by other authors using different explanation methods; for example, \cite{majstorovic2023interpreting} found that their CNN detector clearly “learned to recognize where the earthquake is within the sample window” via relevance mapping.

 In the low-SNR event (Fig.~\ref{fig:gradcam3}b, \ref{fig:gradcam2}b), the attributions continue to correspond with the approximate P- and S-wave neighborhoods, but the responses are less sharply picked and more spread out than in the high-SNR case.
 This shows that the model still pays attention to the right parts of the waveform, even when there is more noise, but with less confidence and a wider time range.